Military reports 28 more COVID-19 cases | Yonhap News Agency

 Military reports 28 more COVID-19 cases

-Of the new cases, 15 are from the Army, seven from the Navy, four from the Air Force and two from the Marine Corps, according to the defense ministry.
+Of the new cases, 14 are from the Air Force, 10 from the Army, two from the Navy, one from the Marine Corps, and one from a unit under direct control of the ministry.

 colin@yna.co.kr